Terentich/MetaJ/README.md

 Description
 -----------
-The simple java library (and CLI-application) for reading manifest meta-information.
+The simple java library for reading manifest meta-information.

 Requirements
 ------------